mantavyam/noteglider/README.md

 ## Project info

+**About**
+A SaaS web application that automates the creation of dynamically designed PDF newsletters by processing a Markdown document and associated image assets.

 ## How can I edit this code?

 If you want to work locally using your own IDE, you can clone this repo and push changes.